Millions worldwide lost money and jobs in the Great Recession; Susan Treadgold gained a new career.

 “I like the feel of the town, and it has a great school,” she said.

 She became acquainted with Southern California while studying executive leadership with one of her mentors, motivational speaker Jack Canfield, who was co-founder of the “Chicken Soup for the Soul” series.
-She also visited the region recently while receiving a successful alternative treatment for breast cancer, she said.
+She also visited the region recently while receiving a successful alternative treatment for

 “I felt like cancer was a gift because it allowed me to really focus on what was important,” she said.
 “My biggest passion is sharing what I’ve learned with others.”